-in Making It Explicit) seems rather to involve some commitments having other commitments as consequences.
+Even if one acknowledges the felicity and fecundity of Restall and Ripley's bilateral interpretation of the multisuccedent turnstile, one might still find it puzzling that implication relations should be thought of in terms of preclusion of entitlement.
+The standard way of thinking about implication (implicit in Tarski's formal articulation of it and explicitly endorsed in Making It Explicit) seems rather to involve some commitments having other commitments as consequences.
+This is the analogue, for reason relations among nonlogical (logically atomic) sentences of deductive logical consequence.
 Is the account being put forward here committed to that idea just being wrong about implication relations?
 Is there really nothing to be made of that line of thought?
-Further, it seems that if Γ is incompatible with A then accepting it commits one to reject A. Here again, I think Simonelli shows us the way.
+Further, it seems that if Γ is incompatible with A then accepting it commits one to reject A. Here again, Simonelli shows us the way.
 He points out in effect that we can introduce a pragmatic sense of "implicit" according to the two principles:

-Pragmatically Implicit Acceptance (PIA):

-Any set of commitments that precludes entitlement to reject A thereby implicitly commits one to accept A.
+Pragmatically Implicit Acceptance (PIA): Any set of commitments that precludes entitlement to reject A thereby implicitly commits one to accept A.